mmussett/flogo-extension-generators/generator-docs/docs/how-to-write-a-flogo-activity-extension.md

 ### Supported data types and their mapping

-Flogo supports inline functions that are evaluated and executed by the Flogo Engine at runtime.
-The function can be added to any input argument on any activity such as a Mapper.
-Unlike Flogo Activities, Flogo Functions support multiple arguments as input and return exactly one result.

 The following primative data types are supported by Flogo:

 #### Standard Data Types: